 Justin Chase is New Entry's Director of Farmer Training Programs.
 He is the twelfth generation on his family’s farm in Newburyport, Massachusetts.
-As a lifelong farmer, he brings a breadth of knowledge that his family has accumulated and passed down through the past 335 years.
+As a lifelong farmer, Justin brings a breadth of knowledge that his family has accumulated and passed down through the past 335 years.
 His tenure with New Entry began back in 2014 while mentoring our student farmers and providing technical assistance along their way.

 He holds an undergraduate degree in biology from Bradford College and an MBA from Bentley University, but it was his time as a graduate student at Tufts’ Freidman School of Nutrition Science and Policy that turned him on to joining New Entry’s leadership team.